Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 **Midgame**: Radio interference log pulled from a capsized weather buoy.

 > "Burst pattern.
 Three tones.
 Repeating every full moon.
-It’s not weather chatter.
-It’s a call.
+It's not weather chatter.
+It's a call.
 Or a countdown."
 <!-- /fragment-meta -->

 <!-- fragment-meta